ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In contrast to adaptive segmented delivery over a reliable transport as described in {{adapt-deliver}}, some applications deliver streaming media segments using an unreliable transport, and rely on a variety of approaches, including:

-* raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}} over UDP, which makes no attempt to account for reordering or loss in the transport,
+* raw MPEG Transport Stream ("MPEG-TS")-formatted media {{MPEG-TS}} over UDP, which makes no attempt to account for reordering or loss in the transport,
 * RTP {{RFC3550}}, which can notice packet loss and repair some limited reordering,
 * SCTP {{RFC9260}}, which can use partial reliability {{RFC3758}} to recover from some loss, but can abandon recovery to limit head-of-line blocking, and
 * SRT {{SRT}}, which can use forward error correction and time-bound retransmission to recover from loss within certain limits, but can abandon recovery to limit head-of-line blocking.

-Under congestion and loss, approaches like the above generally experience transient video artifacts more often and delay of playback effects less often, as compared with reliable segment transport.
+Under congestion and loss, approaches like the above generally experience transient media artifacts more often and delay of playback effects less often, as compared with reliable segment transport.
 Often one of the key goals of using a UDP-based transport that allows some unreliability is to reduce latency and better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

 Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect QoE issues and turn off video to allow less bandwidth-intensive media such as audio to be delivered.